At a glance:

 Document Listing: Here you will see a list of documents associated with our key Attribute.
 You can quickly navigate to the document by clicking its name or get a closer look at the document by clicking on one of its pages.
 If I want to go to the next document in this Library, I can use the navigation arrows here.

 Document Attributes: This section contains a list of Document Attributes that your admin has chosen to display for this Library Item.
 This can give you needed context as you assert Library Attributes or view the individual documents.

 Document Type Selector: Next to the name of every document you will see a Document Type dropdown where you can quickly adjust the Document Type without having to navigate to the document itself.

 Note: Libraries are currently limited to the first 500 results in that search.
 This article will be updated with any changes released to the Product.

-Adding Library Facts to a Library Item
+Adding Library Attributes to a Library Item

 Note: This section of the app accepts HOTKEY actions.